|Nutrition Facts (per serving)|

 |*The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.|

-With its exotic curry flavors, you wouldn't think this dish was Southern, but it is!
-Country captain originated in Georgia, possibly Savannah, which was a major port for the spice trade.
+Because of the Madras curry powder in the recipe, you wouldn't think this dish is Southern.
+But the country captain recipe originated in Georgia, possibly in Savannah, a major port for the spice trade.
 According to The Encyclopedia of American Food & Drink, Eliza Leslie (a mid-nineteenth century cookbook author) claimed the dish got its name from a British army officer who brought the recipe back from India.